Flow-Aware Ellipsoidal Filtration for Persistent Homology of Recurrent Signals: Experiments and Results

 where the infimum ranges over all discrete paths $\gamma = (x_0, x_1, \dots, x_{r+1})$ with endpoints $x_0 = x$ and $x_{r+1} = y$, and intermediate points $x_1, \dots, x_r \in \mathbb{X}_n$.
 We set $p=2$ in this experiment.

-Figure~\ref{fig:filtration_comparison} compares the three filtrations across increasing neighbourhood scales.
+Fig.~\ref{fig:filtration_comparison} compares the three filtrations across increasing neighbourhood scales.
 The aim is to recover the global loop that reflects the system’s recurrence, despite the narrow bottleneck in the middle.
-With Fermat distance (Figure~\ref{fig:filtration_comparison}a), dense regions connect quickly, but the bottleneck is bridged before sparse regions are included, preventing loop recovery.
-Vietoris–Rips (Figure~\ref{fig:filtration_comparison}b) also connects across the bottleneck too early and likewise fails to recover the loop.
-In contrast, the ellipsoidal filtration (Figure~\ref{fig:filtration_comparison}c) adapts neighbourhoods to local flow direction and speed.
+With Fermat distance (Fig.~\ref{fig:filtration_comparison}\subref{fig:fermat}), dense regions connect quickly, but the bottleneck is bridged before sparse regions are included, preventing loop recovery.
+Vietoris–Rips (Fig.~\ref{fig:filtration_comparison}\subref{fig:vr}) also connects across the bottleneck too early and likewise fails to recover the loop.
+In contrast, the ellipsoidal filtration (Fig.~\ref{fig:filtration_comparison}\subref{fig:ellipsoid}) adapts neighbourhoods to local flow direction and speed.
 This allows the loop to appear at smaller scales while the bottleneck remains separated in the leftmost plot, giving a more accurate representation of the underlying topology.

-These results show that neighbourhoods defined only by density or distance cannot recover meaningful topology, because the scale parameter does not reflect the local flow structure.
+In this dataset, neighbourhoods based only on density or Euclidean distance did not recover the target loop, because the scale parameter does not reflect the local flow structure.
 Ellipsoidal filtration combines temporal information with spatial proximity, enabling the correct loop structure to be recovered even in the presence of bottlenecks.
 Although this dataset is synthetic, similar structures are common in real-world signals, such as accelerometer data from running and cycling (see Section~\ref{sec:accDenoising}).
 The following experiments build on this result, showing how appropriate neighbourhood selection is crucial for denoising recurrent signals and estimating recurrence times.